Josip Mihalović: Early life and education

 Josip Mihalović was born in a small village of Torda in Hungary (now Vojvodina, Serbia) where he attended lower elementary school.
 He attended elementary school in Zrenjanin, high school in Szeged and additional schools in Timișoara where he also completed philosophy and theology studies and gained a doctorate in theology.
-From 1834 he worked in the episcopal office.
-Mihalović was ordained a priest on 12 August 1836 by Bishop Josip Lonović.
-In 1837, he became chaplain of the town parish in Timișoara and in 1837 notary of the Holy See.
-In 1841, he was appointed bishop's secretary, and in 1846 Principal of the Office of Bishops.
+From 1834, he worked in the episcopal office.
+Mihalović was ordained as a priest on 12 August 1836 by Bishop Josip Lonović.
+In 1837, he became a chaplain of the town parish in Timișoara and in 1837 a notary of the Holy See.
+In 1841, he was appointed as a bishop's secretary, and in 1846 the principal of the Office of Bishops.
 In February 1848, Mihalović became a canon, and in 1849, a bishop's deputy.

 Revolutions of 1848

 During the Hungarian Revolution of 1848, Mihalović sided with the Hungarian rebels.
 After the revolution was suppressed, he was brought before the Military Court in Timișoara.
-On 17 November 1848, he was deprived of all services, honorable titles, and estates, and sentenced to four years in prison, out of which he served two in the fortress in the town of Leopold near Nitra in present-day Slovakia.
-In 1852 he received a pardon and was allowed to serve the next four years as a chaplain in his homeland under constant police surveillance.
+On 17 November 1848, he was deprived of all services, honourable titles, and estates, and sentenced to four years in prison, out of which he served two in the fortress in the town of Leopold near Nitra in present-day Slovakia.
+In 185,2 he received a pardon and was allowed to serve the next four years as a chaplain in his homeland under constant police surveillance.
 In October 1855, Mihalović became a parish priest in Dudeștii Vechi.
-Four years later, he was appointed a dean and a superintendent of the local school.
-In May 1861, he was made a canon, and in June 1861 a pastor in a local Timișoara factory pastor, and eventually an abbot in Sveti Martin na Muri.
+Four years later, he was appointed the local school's dean and superintendent.
+In May 1861, he was made a canon, and in June 1861 a pastor in a local Timișoara factory, and eventually an abbot in Sveti Martin na Muri.